 The input to an R2RML mapping is a relational database.
 The output is an RDF dataset [SPARQL], as defined in SPARQL.
 The mapping is conceptual; implementations are free to materialize the output data, or to offer virtual access through an interface that queries the underlying database.

-R2RML mappings are themselves expressed as RDF graphs and written down in Turtle [TURTLE] syntax.
+R2RML mappings are themselves expressed as RDF graphs and can be written down in Turtle [TURTLE] syntax.

 The intended audience of this specification are implementors of software that generates or processes R2RML mapping documents, as well as mapping authors looking for a reference to the R2RML language constructs.
 The document uses concepts from RDF Concepts and Abstract Syntax [RDF] and from the SQL language specifications [SQL1][SQL2].
 A reader's familiarity with the contents of these documents, as well as with the Turtle syntax, is assumed.